Starting Therapy

 I may need to break confidentiality if there is a serious risk of harm to you or to someone else, or if I’m legally required to share information.
 Wherever possible, I would aim to discuss this with you first, unless doing so would increase risk.

 As part of safe and ethical practice, I also discuss my work in professional supervision.
-This allows me to reflect on the work and ensure I’m offering the best possible care.
+This helps ensure I am working safely, effectively, and in your best interests.
 Any material shared in supervision is anonymised, and your identity is not disclosed.

 Full details about confidentiality and its limits are set out in the Privacy Notice, which is available via the website footer and as part of the initial consent information.